Current Students

 The Appeal Committee Panel is a standing committee that meets as needed.
 The voting members of the committee/panel consist of two (2) faculty members, two (2) staff members, and one (1) student.
 The voting members of the committee/panel should be non-biased participants.
 The Director of Student Services is the facilitator of the appeal hearing and is a non-voting member of the proceedings.

-Appeal Process and Procedure
+Appeal Process and Procedures

-Complete a “Request for an Appeal Committee” form.
+• Complete a “Request for an Appeal Committee” form.
 The form must be signed and dated with a full explanation of the problem/reason for the appeal concerning the student.
 The form must include the names and relation of any additional people to be there on behalf of the student.
 The student may bring legal counsel to the hearing but legal counsel cannot speak on behalf of the student.
-The student must represent them self and present his/her case to the panel.
+The student must represent themself and present his/her case to the panel.

 Student Satisfactory Academic Progress Appeal

-The University’s Satisfactory Academic Progress Policy is detailed in the catalog on pages 58-61.
 Everglades University students are entitled to fair processes and procedures.
 Students have the right to appeal Satisfactory Academic Progress decisions by filing a Student Satisfactory Academic Progress Appeal.

 • All written student Satisfactory Academic Progress Appeals will be acknowledged by the University within 10 business days of receipt of the grievance.
 The date of receipt should be marked on the appeal.